-Litigation filed in the U.S. District Court in Anchorage last week seeks to have the 2020 Alaska Roadless Rule reinstated as soon as possible.
+Litigation filed in the U.S. District Court in Anchorage in early September seeks to have the 2020 Alaska Roadless Rule reinstated as soon as possible.

 The complaint filed Friday, Sept.
 8, maintains that the state is defending its right to protect the economic and socioeconomic development of Southeast Alaska, which includes Tongass National Forest.